Zhang Nuanxin

-Zhang Nuanxin (张暖忻, 27 October 1940-28 May 1995) was a Chinese film director, and a leading figure of the Fourth Generation of Chinese directors.
+Zhang Nuanxin (张暖忻, 27 October 1940 – 28 May 1995) was a Chinese film director, and a leading figure of the Fourth Generation of Chinese directors.

 Her most famous film The Drive to Win won the 2nd Golden Rooster special awards.
 Nuanxin Zhang is also best known for her films Sacrifice of Youth, A Yunnan Story.

 Chinese film theorist, the doctoral supervisor of Peking university Jinhua Dai, argues that she is not only a film director but also a film theorist.
 Her journal article The Film Language' s Modernization which she co-authored with her husband Li Tuo, is being considered as the manifesto of new era Chinese cinema.
 Another film theorist, Zhenqin Zhang, argues that she is the pioneer of Chinese film realistic aesthetics and Chinese women cinema.

-Early life and Education
+Early life and education

 Nuanxin Zhang was born in Inner Mongolia, China.
-Her parents were doctors, and her family was from Tie Ling, Liao Ning, China.
+Her parents were doctors, and her family was from Tieling, Liaoning, China.
 In 1943, Nuanxin Zhang moved with her parents to Beijing, China.
 She was raised in Beijing.

 In 1958, Nuanxin Zhang graduated from the High School Affiliated to Renmin University of China and began studying at the Beijing Film Academy.

 In 1962, Zhang graduated and later returned as a professor at the department of directing.
 She married the famous Chinese writer Li Tuo the same year.
 Zhang kept teaching at the Beijing Film Academy until 1972.

 In 1974, she started working in Shanghai Film Studio where she began a career in filmmaking.

 Because she studied at the Beijing Film Academy around the 1960s but started making films in the 1970s, she is considered as a Chinese fourth-generation film director.